 There are many wonderful things about living with others, but dealing with their clutter is most certainly not one of them.
 Living with my husband (and before that roommates) has always been a special challenge during times of emotional stress.

 You see, when I’m sailing through life, everything finds its way back to its place quickly because I put everything away as soon as I use it.
 However, when I’m feeling chaotic, you can’t see the bedroom floor and nothing goes back where it belongs.
 I nest using clothes and papers.

-When I lived alone, it didn’t bother me.
-When I was feeling this way, I’d just wade through the clothes to find the bed, knowing that I’d get out of the funk and get things cleaned up sooner or later.
+When I lived alone, it did not bother me.
+When I was feeling this way, I would just wade through the clothes to find the bed, knowing that I would get out of the funk and get things cleaned up sooner or later.

-Now that I live with my partner in a very tiny apartment, I can’t let the chaos take over too much.
+Now that I live with my husband in a tiny apartment, I can’t let the chaos take over too much.